DIY hostess and holiday gifts

 Our best advice when you really don’t have any time?
 Fake it.
 The key here is that you don’t show up empty-handed.
-Check out these easy hacks:
+Check out these simple gift hacks:

-• Empty packets of hot chocolate in a jar and add mini marshmallows to make a hot chocolate kit.
+• Pour some hot chocolate powder in a jar and add mini marshmallows to make a hot chocolate kit.
 Tie with a ribbon.
 For something a bit different, try this pink hot chocolate or a funfetti hot chocolate recipe.

 • Pick up pre-made cookie dough at the grocery store – just bake and go.